yinaa/jamescroRepo0131213411/jamescroDocset0131213411/concepts/outlook-organize-messages.md

 Inbox as a [messageRule](../api-reference/beta/resources/messagerule.md) to copy or move a message to a specific folder upon certain conditions.
 Conditions are [messageRulePredicates](../api-reference/beta/resources/messagerulepredicates.md).
 They can include the message subject or body containing certain text,the message sent from certain email addresses, or the message marked important, and so on.

-## See only the messages you care for in the Focused Inbox
+## Directing only the messages you care for to the Focused Inbox

 Focused Inbox lets customers train Outlook to show only the incoming messages from senders you care for in the **Focused** tab, and the rest in the **Other** tab.
 Initially, Outlook's classification system organizes Inbox messages in a default way.
 Over time, you can correct and train the system through the user interface or